Dean Cutro's Bio

 I’ve played soccer my whole life as a goalie.
 Although most people think goalkeeping is easy and boring, because you stand around for most of the game, I love it.
 Knowing soccer has many benefits, including feeling vastly superior to your friends every four years during the World Cup and being able to engender goodwill among soccer hooligans when traveling abroad.

 What do I do for Admission?

-If you’re from the RVA, the great state of New Jersey, or if you’re a homeschooled student, I have the good fortune of reading your application.
+If you’re from the RVA or overseas, I have the good fortune of reading your application.
 In addition, I coordinate admission deans' recruitment travel, and I work with alumni who are eager to volunteer their time to spread the word about William & Mary to prospective students.

 - My first and best job (present employer excluded, of course) was at a deli in my hometown.
 I can still make a mean Taylor ham, egg and cheese.